Explore subsurface ocean data

 When you lock the sections, they are moved into the Locked Sections layer.

 - In the Contents pane, select the emu_reef_australia layer.
-On the Appearance tab, change the variable to sea_water_salinity.
+On the Voxel Layer tab, change the variable to sea_water_salinity.

 The view shows sections representing temperature juxtaposed against isosurfaces representing salinity.